 Prospective candidates who wish to use their ACT/SAT score in lieu of the TAP must complete the following:

 - Step 1 - Apply for full admission to an educator preparation program.
-This means you must have applied to a major, minor, or added a concentration that leads to State certification.
-The respective program of application must notify CoTE, firstname.lastname@example.org that you applied to the certification program.
+This means you must have applied to a major, minor, or added a concentration that leads to State licensure.
+The respective program of application must notify CoTE, that you applied to the licensure program.

 - Step 4 - If the Chicago State University does not have a copy of your official scores, they must also be sent to Chicago State University.